-The next morning after breakfast, we left for Gurgaon around 10.30 hrs.
+The next morning after breakfast, we left for Gurgaon around 10.30 hrs, and plan the drive just the way we did Gurgaon Kanpur.
 Since my mom had shopped to her heart’s content at Kanpur, XUV’s boot was full to the brim.

 It was a hot day.
-Temperature was already hovering around 40°C. It was sweltering hot outside.
+The temperature was already hovering around 40°C. It was sweltering hot outside.
 My parents were already monitoring the speed continuously.
-We did not stop anywhere as we wanted to reach expressway soon.
-By the time we entered ALEW, time showed 13.00 hrs.
-As we started driving here, I put the car in cruise mode with speed as 120 kmph.
+We did not stop anywhere as we wanted to reach the expressway soon.
+By the time we entered ALEW, the time showed 13.00 hrs.
+As we started driving here, I put the car in cruise mode with a speed of 120 kmph.

-Within next 45 mins, we were at the starting point of YEW.
+Within the next 45 mins, we were at the starting point of YEW.
 Two more hours till Pari Chowk.
 Time showed 13.45 hrs.
-It being lunch time, we were hungry.
-We saw a board showing Subway, Vaango etc. around 55 km away, which would take about 40 mins to reach.
-I kept driving and by the time we reached the food joint,clock showed 14.30 hrs.
+It being lunchtime, we were hungry.
+We saw a board showing Subway, Vaango, etc. around 55 km away, which would take about 40 mins to reach.
+I kept driving and by the time we reached the food joint, the clock showed 14.30 hrs.
 It was very hot outside.
-Hot wind was blowing.
+The hot wind was blowing.
 It seemed as if it was draining energy from our bodies.
-We had our lunch while my son enjoyed an ice-cream too.
+We had our lunch while my son enjoyed ice cream too.

 One song which reverberated in my mind during entire trip was from the movie Parichay – “Musafir hoon yaaron~~”…humming that songs during long lonely stretches of YEW and ALEW was soothing.
 Just to check how soothing it is… after a heavy lunch of chole bhature and lassi on a hot Sunday afternoon, lie down on a lazy couch, put the AC on full blast, dim the lights, blind the curtains and play this old melody on your ipod.
 Absolute bliss… nostalgia is bound to engulf you.
 If it still doesn’t, perhaps, you need to create more memories of road trips.